 Type 1: Backed Stablecoins

-The first general type of stablecoin tries to achieve stability by matching the stability of a second asset such as the U.S. dollar.
-It could not exist without this underlying asset.
-Backed stablecoins achieve stability through one of the following mechanisms: directly backed and redeemable; directly backed; or indirectly backed.
+The first general type of stablecoin tries to match the stability of a second target asset, such as the U.S. dollar, either by making use of it (directly backed) or by making use of a third reserve asset like ETH (indirectly backed).
+These stablecoins could not exist without their underlying assets.

 Directly Backed and Redeemable